-    The list of questions students ask during onboarding is lengthy and at times, frustrating.
+During onboarding, most students ask so many questions that the experience can feel confusing, lengthy, and at times, frustrating.
 For those of us who “speak” the language of higher education, it is easy to overlook confusing terms or phrases.
 However, over one-third of community college students (36%) identify as first-generation college attendees, leaving them without the cultural capital needed to navigate the ins and outs of the college admissions process on their own.
 Simplifying language used throughout the onboarding process is a necessary step in preventing early attrition, particularly among at-risk student groups at your college.

 This fall, The Atlantic published an article titled “The Needless Complexity of Academic Writing,” which examines some of the factors contributing to “unwieldy writing” across academia.
 One of the factors is the simple fact that writing clearly is difficult: